Navigating Neurodivergence: Cultural Humility & Compassion

 Cultural humility in therapy involves more than just awareness; it is about actively listening and adapting our approach to meet the specific needs of neurodivergent clients.
 To truly embrace ‘inclusivity’ requires us to acknowledge that Autistic and other ND individuals can have different ways of communicating, processing emotions and interacting with the world.
 This is often in ways that are valid and functional for them and can help support their nervous systems in ways we may not be able to see.

-This is where the ‘intersectionality’ of neurodivergence with other identities, such as race, gender, and sexuality, also need to be acknowledged.
-For example, BIPOC neurodivergent individuals face compounded barriers due to cultural stigma, while LGBTQIA+ neurodivergent individuals might experience discrimination both because of their neurodivergence as well as their sexual/gender identity.
+The ‘intersectionality’ of neurodivergence with other identities, including race, gender, and sexuality is also essential to consider within our therapeutic work.
+For example, BIPOC neurodivergent individuals may face added barriers due to cultural stigma, while LGBTQIA+ neurodivergent individuals may experience discrimination both because of their neurodivergence as well as their sexual/gender identity.
 By practising cultural humility within the mental health fields, we can help avoid unintentional bias and microaggressions, especially when these identities intersect.

 Some ways to create an inclusive therapeutic space:

-o Respect sensory sensitivities and adjust the environment or therapeutic approach when necessary (e.g. lowering lighting, offering breaks or adapting the pacing of sessions).
+• Respect sensory sensitivities and adjust the environment or therapeutic approach when necessary (e.g. lower lights, offer breaks or adapt the pacing of sessions).

-o Foster authenticity by encouraging clients to express themselves without the need to mask or hide their natural behaviours.
+• Cultivate safety and authenticity by encouraging clients to express themselves without the need to mask or hide their natural behaviours/processing styles.

-o Support clients in their preferred communication styles, whether verbal or non-verbal.
-This may be through alternative means (e.g. art, writing or movement).
+• Help support clients in their preferred communication styles, whether this be verbal or non-verbal.
+This might be through alternative means (e.g. art, writing or movement).

 These steps are not one-size-fits-all solutions but can be a good place to begin in considering how we can incorporate a collaborative and adaptable approach within our practice- deeply respecting the neurodivergent client’s needs and preferences.

 Figure 3: Briony Tronson, Wool & Felt, 2024 .
-This image highlights sensory-affirming materials that can provide comfort and safety to clients, as well as considering the importance of sensory accommodations in therapy for neurodivergent individuals to express themselves fully.
+Some beautiful sensory-affirming materials.
+Sometimes, different textures can provide comfort and safety to clients.
+In our practices it is important to consider sensory accommodations for neurodivergent individuals, in order for them to express themselves fully.

 Challenging the Deficit-Based Narrative: Neurodivergence as Strength